Our knowledge of orthopaedics. Your best health.

 Other ways the distal radius can break include:

-- Open fracture — When a fractured bone breaks the skin, it is called an open fracture.
-These types of fractures require immediate medical attention because of the risk for infection.
+• Open fracture — When a fractured bone breaks the skin, it is called an open fracture.
+These types of fractures require immediate medical attention because of the risk of infection.

 It is important to classify the type of fracture because intra-articular fractures, open fractures, comminuted fractures, and displaced fractures (when the broken pieces of bone do not line up straight) are more difficult to treat than other types of fractures.